 The number of parameters involved causes difficulty in specifying a single environmental condition for design.
 While more rigid structures are typically dominated by linear and quadratic wave forces, responses of a TLP are also affected by wind, tide/storm surge, higher order wave drift and springing/ringing forces, currents, and wind dynamics.
 The TLP response to these forces is dynamic and somewhat nonlinear.
-In order to produce a reasonable and safe design, the designer shall evaluate and specify the design conditions appropriate for the particular TLP under consideration.
+To produce a reasonable and safe design, the designer shall evaluate and specify the design conditions appropriate for the particular TLP under consideration.

 There are a number of methodologies that may be used to develop response-based design criteria.
 These include the following: